Defamation, Libel & Slander

 There are a number of defences available in defamation proceedings.
 They are as follows:

-- Publication on a matter of public interest.
-It is a defence to a defamation action where the defendant can show
+3. Publication on a matter of public interest.
+It is a defence to a defamation action where the defendant can show:

-(1) that the statement complained of was, or formed part of, a statement on a matter of public interest and
+- that the statement complained of was, or formed part of, a statement on a matter of public interest; and

 - Injunctive relief.
-The current position is that interim injunctions to restrain a defendant from publishing a defamatory statement pending a trial are not usually granted in defamation cases.
+Interim injunctions to restrain a defendant from publishing a defamatory statement pending a trial are not usually granted in defamation cases.
 However, injunctions are often granted to restrain further or future publication of a defamatory statement where there is a risk that the defendant may continue to publish the words complained of.

 - Summary of Court’s judgment.
-Where a claimant is successful in a defamatory action, the Court has the power to order the defendant to publish a summary of the Court’s judgment.
+Where a claimant is successful in a defamatory claim, the Court has the power to order the defendant to publish a summary of the Court’s judgment.

 - Order to remove statement or cease distribution.
 The Court has the power to order the operator of a website on which a defamatory statement is posted to remove it.
 The Court can also order any person who was not the author, editor or publisher of the defamatory statement to stop distributing, selling or exhibiting material containing the defamatory statement.